RexScratch/sb3tosb2/README.md

 --------------
 Arguments should be separated by a space.
 List of arguments:
 - `-c`: This enables compatibility mode.
-Workarounds for the following block will be inserted into sprites:
+Workarounds for the following blocks will be inserted into sprites:
   - costume [number v]
   - set drag mode [ v]